 Of course, there is a balance.
 Almost anywhere can be picked over or over fished, especially in a large city like Los Angeles.
 On the other hand, care of the oceans has been entrusted to mankind.
 3000 years ago, King David of Israel wrote "You [the LORD] made man ruler over the works of your hands; You put everything under his feet ... the fish of the sea, all that swim the paths of the seas."
 (Psalm 8:6,8).
 Sadly, the concept of "dominion over the earth" has been misunderstood or abused.
 The seas are not simply dumping grounds.

-It's my hope that 200 years from now, my great-great grandchildren can stand at this same spot and enjoy an even cleaner and healthier Santa Monica Bay.
+Driving by this same spot from LAX to San Luis Obispo yesterday afternoon, it's my hope that 200 years from now my great-great grandchildren can enjoy this - and an even cleaner and healthier Santa Monica Bay.